The Income Tax Act has laid down due date provisions to comply with the filing of the return of income in every assessment year under Section 139.

-Not complying with Income Tax regulations often comes with strict repercussions.
-You will have to pay Interest based on the Section 234 of the Income Tax Act.
+Unlike before, if you delay or miss the filing there are some legal repercussions.
+Not complying with Income Tax regulations often comes with strict consequences like having to pay interest based on Section 234 of the Income Tax Act

 Income Tax Returns for a financial year need to be filed within the time limit prescribed for each year for you.
 Your failure to file a return within this prescribed time or not file at all will attract this Interest.
 Use ClearTax to e-File if you haven’t e-Filed yet.

 Now, when you do not file your returns or miss the due date, you could be in one of these 3 distinct positions: